marcos-abreu/monaco/README.md

 - **monaco-transitions** - this module gives your application a way of setting up screen transitions, where each transition effect can be implemented based on your app requirements using any technology needed (e.g: javascript, css, or both) - [learn more](docs/modules/monaco-transitions.md).

-- **monaco-multirequest** - this module allows you make multiple async requests at once and to manage them appropriately - [learn more](docs/modules/monaco-multirequest.md).
+- **monaco-multirequest** - this module allows you make multiple async fetch requests at once and to manage them appropriately - [learn more](docs/modules/monaco-multirequest.md).

 - **monaco-analytics** - this module automatically sends a pageview tracking request every time you navigate to a different url and can be integrated with almost any analytics service provider - [learn more](docs/modules/monaco-analytics.md).